ironfox-oss/IronFox/docs/FAQ.md

 What this means for users is that while Fenix's UI frontend/UI settings *can*, and often *do*, modify Gecko preferences: this only goes that one way.
 Gecko preferences are limited to controlling the behavior of the underlying browser engine itself, and they can't directly modify Fenix's behavior like they would on Desktop.

 This can be problematic, as it means that Fenix settings can get out of sync with Gecko preferences.
-For example, from Fenix's UI settings, a user could leave the `Cookie Banner Blocker in private browsing` toggle enabled, while setting the `cookiebanners.service.mode.privateBrowsing` pref from `about:config` to `0` *(Disabled)*.
+For example, from Fenix's UI settings, a user could leave the `Cookie Banner Blocker in private browsing` toggle enabled, while setting the `cookiebanners.service.mode.privateBrowsing` pref from [`about:config`](about:config) to `0` *(Disabled)*.
 As you might imagine, the Fenix setting and Gecko preference not matching like this can lead to unexpected behavior and bugs/glitches.

 Another concern is that Gecko preferences controlled by Fenix settings like this are also *reset* on every browser launch.
-Back to the previous example: A user might set the `cookiebanners.service.mode.privateBrowsing` pref to `0` from `about:config`, and it might look like it works to disable the feature *(like it does on ex.
+Back to the previous example: A user might set the `cookiebanners.service.mode.privateBrowsing` pref to `0` from [`about:config`](about:config), and it might look like it works to disable the feature *(like it does on ex.
 Firefox for Desktop)*.
 However, unbeknownst to them, if they left the `Cookie Banner Blocker in private browsing` UI setting enabled, the pref would simply reset back to `1` *(Enabled)* the next time they launch the browser, and the feature would remain enabled *(despite them wishing to disable it)*.

-It's actually in large part due to these reasons that Mozilla disables access to `about:config` on standard Firefox releases.
-Of course, we disagree with Mozilla's approach here, and believe that preventing access to the `about:config` is an unacceptable compromise for user freedom and control.
+It's actually in large part due to these reasons that Mozilla disables access to [`about:config`](about:config) on standard Firefox releases.
+Of course, we disagree with Mozilla's approach here, and believe that preventing access to [`about:config`](about:config) is an unacceptable compromise for user freedom and control.

-So, to mitigate the concerns detailed above, Gecko preferences controlled by UI settings will appear locked in `about:config`. **The preferences can still be modified by users**, but this ensures that the prefs are only set by their proper, corresponding UI toggle(s), and it ensures that the Gecko preferences always remain in sync with the frontend/Fenix's settings.
+So, to mitigate the concerns detailed above, Gecko preferences controlled by UI settings will appear locked in [`about:config`](about:config). **The preferences can still be modified by users**, but this ensures that the prefs are only set by their proper, corresponding UI toggle(s), and it ensures that the Gecko preferences always remain in sync with the frontend/Fenix's settings.

 ## Why isn't Resist Fingerprinting (RFP) enabled?